Bethel Church (Redding): Bethel Music

-Bethel Church is responsible for the formation of the Jesus Culture youth outreach ministry.
-Jesus Culture Ministry hosts conferences and operates a record label, Jesus Culture Music, to share its message and spread worship.
-They remain committed to Bethel Church, but were sent out by Bethel in 2012 to plant a church in Sacramento, California.

 CHANGED Movement

-The CHANGED Movement was started by Bethel pastors Elizabeth Woning and Ken Williams in 2019 for people who "once identified as LGBTQ+ and through encounters with the love of Jesus, have experienced His freedom in their lives" and is led by the Equipped to Love ministry at Bethel.
-Both Woning and Williams used to identify as homosexual.
-Woning claims she changed after 18 months when "the Lord was able to displace my sense of belonging as a lesbian with my sense of belonging as a daughter of God".
-Williams credits his change to undergoing five years of weekly therapy which he claims resolved his same-sex attraction as well as addiction to masturbation and pornography.
+The CHANGED Movement was started by Bethel pastors Elizabeth Woning and Ken Williams in 2019 for people who "once identified as LGBTQ+" and is led by the "Equipped to Love" ministry at Bethel.
+Both Woning and Williams claim that before becoming Christians they identified as lesbian and gay, respectively.

-Bethel does not financially support the CHANGED Movement but does pay the salaries of the pastors, promote it, and house them in the offices of another one of Bethel's ministries.
-In August 2019, they received attention when Bethel promoted CHANGED through a series of Instagram posts, which was criticized by The Trevor Project and Q Christian Fellowship, among others.
-As a response to this criticism, Bethel Church said that "The message of CHANGED has never been ‘All Must Change’" and "For those of you who feel fulfilled and happy as you are, we love you!"
+While Bethel does not financially support the CHANGED Movement, it does pay the salaries of Woning and Williams.
+Bethel also promotes the group and houses the group's offices with another of Bethel's ministries.
+In August 2019, the group received attention when Bethel promoted CHANGED through a series of Instagram posts.
+The promotion was criticized by The Trevor Project and Q Christian Fellowship, among others.
+In response to the criticism, Bethel Church stated, "The message of CHANGED has never been ‘All Must Change’".
+Bethel also stated, "For those of you who feel fulfilled and happy as you are, we love you!".

-CHANGED uses the term "once gay", and some have noted similarities with the ex-gay movement.
-CHANGED's slogan is "Changed Is Possible", whereas the now-defunct Exodus International had the slogan "Change is possible".
-The Bethel pastors behind CHANGED do not use the term "conversion therapy", although they have spoken against legislation that would restrict or ban conversion therapy, such as the Equality Act.
+CHANGED uses the term, "once gay"; it has been noted by critics that the label is similar to "ex-gay", an anti-gay and lesbian movement that started in the 1970s.
+Other noted slogan similarities are CHANGED's use of, "Changed Is Possible"; the now-defunct ex-gay group Exodus International publicized their slogan as "Change is possible".
+While CHANGED does not promote use of the term, "conversion therapy", both CHANGED leaders Woning and Williams have gone on record as being against legislation that would restrict or ban conversion therapy, including the Equality Act.

-In June 2021, CHANGED participated in Freedom March in Washington DC, an event for "formerly LGBT-identifying people who share testimonies of how Jesus transformed their lives" which was attended by around 200 people.
-On that occasion CHANGED Movement spoke with congressional staffers about their concerns with the pending legislation (Equality Act).
+In June 2021, CHANGED participated in "Freedom March in Washington, D.C.", promoting it as an event for "formerly LGBT-identifying people who share testimonies of how Jesus transformed their lives".
+The event had an attendance of about 200 people.
+While in Washington, D.C., leaders from CHANGED spoke with members of Congress, as well as Congressional staffers, about their concerns over the Equality Act.